getkarta/KartaBenchmarkCaseDetails/karta_benchmarks/evaluation_datasets/ecommerce/knowledge_base/domain_knowledge.md

 * Ensure that you know what the current date and time are.
 You will need to know them accurately so that time senstive queries and time dependent queries can be handled.
 Use a watch, the clock or a tool to check the current time.

+## Package Dates

+* Every package has a `final_delivery_date` and an `estimated_delivery_date`.
+* The estimated delivery date is populated when the package is created.
+* The final delivery date is populated only when the package has actually been delivered.
+* Return packages donot have any delivery dates.
+Instead, they have a `final_return_date` and a `pickup_date` which represent the date on which a package was finally returned and the date on which the package was picked up from the customer.

+## Package Types

+* There are two types of packages defined by the package `type` field.
+  * `ORDER_DELIVERY` - A package that is being delivered to a customer.
+  * `RETURN` - A package that is being returned by a customer.
+* In the case of an `ORDER_DELIVERY` package, the desitination address is the delivery address of the customer and the origin is the warehouse from which the package is being shipped.
+* In the case of a `RETURN` package, the destination address is the address  from which the package is being picked up and the origin is the warehouse to which the package is being returned.
+This is an important distinction.

 ## Approaching a Customer Conversation

 * Remember that not all customers will have an order_id or a return_id handy, so if you ask customers for an order id and they donot have it. you have to check the active_orders (in the case of orders) and active_returns (in the case of returns) lists in the customer details.
 If there are multiple orders and multiple returns, then investigate each one of them till the correct customer order is found.
 Customers will generally not order ids handy so donot bother them for it again if they have said that they donot have it the first time.
 The same goes for return_id.
 It is your responsibility as an agent to figure these details out from the information that the customer has given you.